Fayme is an avid knitter and crafter who loves to help beginners.

 I went to YouTube and found some tutorials, but alas, some of them use a technique entirely different from the one in the booklet, using more of a double lacing pattern.
 The long looms can be used for circular knitting (just like the round loom only squished into an oval), or you can do double or single knitting (by only using some of the pegs).

 I will post photos of my project so far.
 Remember, I'm just like you, learning as I go.
-If we put our heads together we can figure this thing out.
-One woman on YouTube even displays a circular baby blanket made on the knitting loom and says anything is possible.
+If we put our heads together, we can figure this thing out.
+One woman on YouTube even displayed a circular baby blanket made on the knitting loom and says anything is possible.
 Unfortunately, she doesn't explain how she did it.
 So we are off like a herd of turtles!

 Step 1: Begin Wrapping Yarn

 - Using two plies of worsted weight yarn as if they are one, form a slipknot.

 - Secure the slipknot onto a peg on the end of loom.

 - Lay the double strand of yarn between first two bottom pegs.

 - Observe how the yarn is wrapped around each peg.
 Continue wrapping.

 - Keep going until you get to the end of the loom.
 Each peg will have one "wrap" containing two strands.